jimmitchell/jimmitchell.github.io/content/posts/2018/07/27/start-somewhere/index.md

 I’ve seriously slacked in my writing since, which is sad, because I’ve always enjoyed the process.
 To me, putting words down, then moving them around to communicate an idea is fun.
 When I get into a flow, the words come out and land on the page.
 I don’t have to struggle with what I’m trying to say.
 They’re just there all of a sudden.
 When I tell a story through my writing, I feel like I’ve created this thing that lives and breathes on its own.

 To be truthful, I made a fatal mistake a few years back.
 Struggling to find my own voice, I began modeling my work after what other people were doing.
-However, since it wasn’t <em>my</em> voice, I began to believe what I had to say didn’t make a difference, so why should I even bother?
+However, since it wasn’t _my_ voice, I began to believe what I had to say didn’t make a difference, so why should I even bother?
 This grew into the worst case of writer’s block there ever was in the history of man.

 Well, probably not.
-I’m sure there have been worse cases by far better writers, but I became so utterly uninspired to write during the last five years that it literally hurt to even <em>think</em> about putting words down.
+I’m sure there have been worse cases by far better writers, but I became so utterly uninspired to write during the last five years that it literally hurt to even _think_ about putting words down.
 The three posts I made in 2018 were not easy.

 To make up for my lack of creativity, I found a great way to procrastinate – tweaking my WordPress theme about a hundred-gazillion times.
 It became all-consuming to get things just pixel perfect and then start over from scratch again.
 I’ve written and tweaked more CSS code than I’m willing to admit, though I have gotten pretty good at it.
 My site theme is practically everything I’ve ever imagined in my head at this point.
 I can’t improve on it much more, if at all.